Accessing UI from a Non-UI Thread

 }

-private void _setText(string str) // Original method renamed with _ prefix
+private void _setText(string str) // Add _ (underscore) to the original function name

 {